tomsercu/tomsercu.github.io/blog.md

 ---
-layout: default
+title: "Blog"
+permalink: /blog/
+order: 2
 ---
-I sometimes have the intention to blog but am rarely following through with it.
+I sometimes have the intention to write out some thoughts in a blog, but am rarely following through with it.
 Blog posts may be of variable length and quality.

 # Blog posts